Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Conclusion

 \section{Conclusion}

-The success of the RELICS experiment in detecting CE$\mathrm{\nu}$NS depends on achieving a low energy detection threshold, which requires stable detector operation, high electron and photon collection efficiencies, and robust data analysis capability.
+The potential of the RELICS experiment in detecting CE$\mathrm{\nu}$NS depends on achieving a low energy detection threshold, which requires stable detector operation, high electron and photon collection efficiencies, and robust data analysis capability.
 The development and operation of the dual-phase xenon TPC prototype have established the essential technical foundation for the RELICS experiment.
-All detector subsystems including the time projection chamber, cryogenic and purification systems, slow control, and data acquisition have been designed, integrated, and validated under realistic operational conditions.
+All detector subsystems including the time projection chamber, cryogenics and purification systems, slow control, and data acquisition have been designed, integrated, and validated under realistic operational conditions.
 The validated instruments and technologies will be directly implemented in the construction and operation of the full-scale RELICS detector.

 In parallel, an analysis and simulation framework has been developed to support event reconstruction, detector modeling, and signal correction, which will also be applied to the formal experiment.
-The prototype has experimentally demonstrated the feasibility of a dual-phase xenon detector for low-energy reactor antineutrino studies, achieving a high single electron gain of 34.3~PE/e$^-$ and successfully detecting 0.27~keV L-shell decay events from $^{37}$Ar.
+The prototype has experimentally demonstrated the feasibility of a dual-phase xenon detector for low-energy reactor antineutrino studies, achieving a high SEG of $\mathrm{(34.30 \pm 0.01 (stat.))~PE/e^-}$, a calibrated charge gain $\mathrm{g_2}$ of $\mathrm{(27.11 \pm 0.14)~PE/e^-}$ and successfully detecting 0.27~keV L-shell decay events from $\mathrm{^{37}Ar}$.

-Further improvements have been identified, including optimization of electrode biasing to enhance the single electron gain, surface polishing of PTFE reflectors to increase light collection efficiency, and refined field-shaping ring geometry to improve electric field uniformity.
+Further improvements have been identified, including optimization of electrode biasing to enhance the SEG, surface polishing of PTFE reflectors to increase light collection efficiency, and refined field-shaping ring geometry to improve electric field uniformity.

 In summary, the RELICS prototype has demonstrated the viability of a dual-phase xenon detector optimized for sub-keV energy sensitivity, providing a technological and analytical basis for the forthcoming full-scale RELICS experiment.